 A lack of governance can allow an employee to sue the director.
 Lawsuits due to bad working conditions or discrimination in the company.
 A popular example of a lack of governance is managers or directors discriminating against employees due to gender, where female employees are paid less than males.
 Gender discrimination can lead to a strong case against the manager and damage the company.

 D&O insurance will still assist the manager while facing these claims.
 The insurance will cover any related costs regarding the claims due to an accidental lack of cooperate governance.
 Managers are protected by D&O insurance; they do not have to worry about handling a large team, as management can’t control everyone and mistakes or miscommunication are highly common.
 Therefore, with D&O insurance, the lawsuit or claim will not financially affect the managers as much as it would without insurance coverage.
 However, the insurance will not cover if the lack of governance was intentional and breaks serious laws.

 Do I need D&O Insurance?

-However, the insurance has its limits, depending on the case and seriousness of the claim.
+However, the insurance has its limits, depending on the case and the seriousness of the claim.
 D&O insurance will not always be able to protect you from imprisonment or any other intense lawsuits where the manager is evidently at fault.
-However, it is the best insurance to invest in to deal with surprise lawsuits.
+Although, it is the best insurance to invest in to deal with surprise lawsuits.